cerner/terra-toolkit/docs/TerraToolkitUpgradeGuide-v5.0.0.md

 }
 ```

-2. For prod compilation, css will be minimized via `cssnano`.
+2. For prod compilation, css will be compressed via `cssnano`.

 ### Dependencies Changes
 The following webpack dependency changes were made in Terra toolkit's default webpack configuration.
 Please note, upgrading to use babel `^7` is required to use these dependency updates.